Daniels and New Hampshire host Rhode Island - WTOP News

 Kingston, Rhode Island; Thursday, 6 p.m.
 EST

-BOTTOM LINE: New Hampshire faces the Rhode Island Rams after Clarence O. Daniels II scored 20 points in New Hampshire’s 75-62 win against the Stonehill Skyhawks.
+BOTTOM LINE: New Hampshire plays the Rhode Island Rams after Clarence O. Daniels II scored 20 points in New Hampshire’s 75-62 win against the Stonehill Skyhawks.

-The Rams have gone 5-1 in home games.
-Rhode Island has a 0-1 record in one-possession games.
+The Rams are 5-1 in home games.
+Rhode Island has a 0-1 record in games decided by 3 points or fewer.

-The Wildcats have gone 2-4 away from home.
-New Hampshire ranks fifth in the America East with 8.1 offensive rebounds per game led by Jaxson Baker averaging 2.2.
+The Wildcats are 2-4 on the road.
+New Hampshire has a 2-0 record in games decided by 3 points or fewer.

-TOP PERFORMERS: Luis Kortright is averaging 9.9 points for the Rams.
-Jaden House is averaging 12.3 points over the last 10 games for Rhode Island.
+TOP PERFORMERS: Jaden House is scoring 13.5 points per game with 3.0 rebounds and 1.5 assists for the Rams.
+Zek Montgomery is averaging 12 points over the last 10 games for Rhode Island.

-Daniels is averaging 19.2 points, nine rebounds and 1.5 steals for the Wildcats.
-Ahmad Robinson is averaging 16.4 points over the last 10 games for New Hampshire.
+Naim Miller averages 2.0 made 3-pointers per game for the Wildcats, scoring 9.2 points while shooting 34.5% from beyond the arc.
+Daniels is averaging 19 points, 9.2 rebounds and 1.6 steals over the last 10 games for New Hampshire.

 LAST 10 GAMES: Rams: 4-6, averaging 71.2 points, 39.2 rebounds, 12.9 assists, 5.0 steals and 3.3 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 71.7 points per game.